Blue Origin fosters a sexist, toxic work culture, letter led by former employees alleges

 In a statement, Blue Origin said that the company “has no tolerance for discrimination or harassment of any kind.
 We provide numerous avenues for employees, including a 24/7 anonymous hotline, and will promptly investigate any new claims of misconduct.”

-Jeff Bezos, Blue Origin’s founder, also owns The Washington Post.
+Jeff Bezos, Blue Origin’s founder, owns The Washington Post.

-The allegations come in a pivotal moment for Blue Origin, as the company attempts to compete in the increasingly crowded race to privatize space travel.
+The allegations come at a pivotal moment for Blue Origin, as the company attempts to compete in the increasingly crowded race to privatize space travel.
 Its ambitions have grown since it was founded by Bezos in 2000, as a consortium of scientists and engineers dedicated to disrupting spaceflight.
 Blue Origin has proceeded slowly toward this goal.
 The company marked their first human spaceflight this summer, more than 20 years after its founding, a milestone that lagged behind Elon Musk’s Space X and Richard Branson’s Virgin Galactic.

 The group said that several senior leaders at Blue Origin had acted inappropriately with women and that this behavior was known throughout the company.